jupiiiii/3D-U-Net/README.md

 Conclusion:

-Our proposed Multimodal Deep Learning Approach for Accurate Brain Tumor Segmentation on the BraTS 2020 dataset achieved robust and accurate brain tumor segmentation results.
+Our proposed Modified Data Generator Approach for Accurate Brain Tumor Segmentation on the BraTS 2020 dataset achieved robust and accurate brain tumor segmentation results.
 The proposed model outperformed previous works on the BraTS 2020 dataset, demonstrating the potential of deep learning techniques in medical image segmentation tasks.
 This Github repository provides the code and resources used in our study, which can be utilized by researchers and practitioners to develop and evaluate their own brain tumor segmentation models.